xnvme/xnvme/CONTRIBUTING.md

 Licensing is very important to open source projects.
 It helps ensure the software continues to be available under the terms that the author desired.

-libznd uses the Apache 2.0 LICENSE to strike a balance between open contribution and allowing you to use the software however you would like to.
+xNVMe uses the Apache 2.0 LICENSE to strike a balance between open contribution and allowing you to use the software however you would like to.

 The license tells you what rights you have that are provided by the copyright